-From southern India to your living room, the Indian ringneck parrot, or parakeet, is a popular choice for bird lovers.
+From southern India to your living room, the Indian ringneck parrot, also called the Indian ringneck parakeet or IRN bird, is a popular choice for bird lovers.
 Pretty to look at and quite conversational, this is an intelligent, engaging bird.
-If you're unsure if your ringneck is male or female, a DNA test can provide the answer, or you can wait a few years and figure out his -- or her -- gender yourself.
+If you're unsure if your ringneck is male or female, a DNA test can provide the answer, or you can wait a few years and figure out his—or her—gender yourself.

 As a medium-sized parrot, the Indian ringneck, also known as the rose-ringed parakeet, weighs between 4 and 5 ounces and measures 14 to 17 inches, head to tail.
 About half of his length is taken by his tail feathers; his wings reach about 6 inches long.
 His hooked beak is a reddish-orange, tipped in black, and his plumage is usually a bright green.

 If your Indian ringneck is sexually mature, you can take a look at him and figure out if he's really a she.
 Male ringnecks are usually sexually mature by age three.
 The male of the species develops a ring around his neck, often starting to become apparent by about 17 months old.
 The thin black ring runs back from his throat, becoming thinner on the sides of the neck, where it runs into a light-colored collar on the nape of his neck.

 Female Indian ringneck parrots mature about a year earlier than their male counterparts.
 The female may have a very pale ring, but it isn't a defined black line.

 The female ringneck tends to have a stockier build and thicker feet than the male, though his tail is slightly longer.
 If your parrot's head looks more square in shape and the colors around his cheeks are bright, he's more likely to be a male.
 Her beak isn't as pronounced as his, and her face is more rounded.